ALM-LAB/PACE/README.md

 ## 🙏🏻 Acknowledgements

-- :AssemblyAI: [AssemblyAI](https://www.assemblyai.com/) for the outstanding experience (and the free credits)
+- [AssemblyAI](https://www.assemblyai.com/) for the outstanding experience (and the free credits)
 - [Cohere](www.cohere.ai) for the amazing API
 - [plyr.io](https://github.com/sampotts/plyr) for the media player design
 - [Huggingface](https://huggingface.co/) for the amazing models
-- ☕️ for the energy
+- ☕️ ☕️ ☕️ for the energy

 ---

 ## 🤌🏻 About the project
 PACE is a project created by Alkis Koudounas, Lorenzo Vaiani, and Moreno La Quatra.
-It is part of the AssemblyAI 50K Hackathon - Winter 2022.
+It is part of the ***AssemblyAI 50K Hackathon - Winter 2022***.